franciscoxavier04/pm-BIM/docs/system-admin-guide/integrations/nextcloud/oidc-sso/README.md

 First, navigate to "Client scopes", click the "Create client scope" button and name the scope `api_v3`.
 Make sure to enable the option "Include in token scope", then save the form.

 This makes the scope ready to use.
-How we will use it, depends on the way that tokens are handed out to clients.
+How we use it depends on the way that tokens are handed out to clients.

 #### Keycloak using Token Exchange